Slow Meat. Better Meat.

-The concept of slow farming and slow food are, at their core, the antithesis of the over-processed fast food we as a nation – and world - have become increasingly accustomed to.
+The concept of Slow Farming and slow food are, at their core, the antithesis of the ultra-processed fast food we as a nation – and world - have become increasingly accustomed to.

-Every penny that you spend with us supports small-scale regenerative meat and egg production at our family farm, Clanville Manor Farm, alongside British makers and heritage craftspeople.
+Every penny that you spend with us supports small-scale, sustainable, and regenerative meat and egg production on our nature-friendly family farm, alongside British makers and heritage craftspeople.

-Because small changes add up to a big impact.
+Because small changes add up to a big impact - scroll down to see "How We Farm Differently".

 How We Farm Differently